What is Emboli Detection?

 Unlike the headsets offered by most other TCD system manufacturers, the standard Dolphin TCD monitoring headset has a unique quick clamp design that allows fast and stable bilateral assembly on the patient’s head.
 This feature enables the TCD examiner to locate the probe in the region of interest optimally and then lock it in place without the risk of the probe moving during the locking process.

 Finally, the Dolphin TCD equipment also offers the ideal option for emboli detection and monitoring using a bilateral TCD robotic probe.
 The Dolphin/XF emboli detection robot is placed simply and comfortably over the patient’s head.
-Then, the advanced Dolphin robot software with artificial intelligence automatically searches the brain and detects cerebral blood flow for long-term HITS detection monitoring of cerebral emboli.
+Then, the advanced Dolphin robot software with unique technology that automatically searches the brain and detects cerebral blood flow for long-term HITS detection monitoring of cerebral emboli.

 Expected Results of Emboli Detection